 See What is a Scheme of Arrangement and why do lenders want one? for an overview of what a Scheme is.

-It is now three weeks since Amigo's proposed Scheme of Arrangement was rejected by the court.
+In May Amigo's proposed Scheme of Arrangement was rejected by the court.
 The FCA told the court the Scheme was not fair to customers, a more fair Scheme could be proposed and it didn't think Amigo would go into administration immediately.
-The judge concluded by saying: The FCA expects the directors to continue to explore and promote a restructuring which fairly allocates the … [Read more...]
+The judge concluded by saying: The FCA expects the directors to continue to explore and promote a restructuring which fairly allocates the benefits and losses … [Read more...]